henrikmotzkus/AutomationDemo/README.md

 More: https://docs.microsoft.com/en-us/azure/developer/github/github-actions

     Instructions:
-    1. Download the publish profile from the function
+    1. Download the publish profile from the function.
+Created in step 4
     2. Create a secret an the project with the name "AZUREAPPSERVICE_PUBLISHPROFILE_5DC798FB4A2C4E18A92AC6A29A7C3462" and insert the publish profile text into it.
-    3. Push the workflow definiton to your github account
+    3. Push the workflow definiton (.github/) to your github account
-    4. See magic things

 ### 7.3.4 (Step 14) Deployment with Azure DevOps
+You can deploy ARM script within the boundary of a development project with the help of Azure DevOps.

 More: https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/add-template-to-azure-pipelines

     Instructions:
-    TODO
+    1. Create a Azure DevOps project
+    2. Upload Code
+    3. Create a pipeline

 ### 7.3.5 (Step 15) The Azure TeamCloud